ChenlizheMe/InfEngine/docs/learn/gameplay-components-fields.md

 Run these checks in order:

-1. On a fresh empty GameObject, try to add `TargetReporter` before `Rigidbody`.
-The add should be refused and the Console should explain the missing requirement.
+1. On a fresh empty GameObject, add `TargetReporter` before `Rigidbody`.
+The engine auto-adds the missing `Rigidbody`, and both components appear in the list.
-2. Add `Rigidbody`, then add `TargetReporter`.
-The component should appear.
+2. Try to remove `Rigidbody` while `TargetReporter` still exists.
+The removal is blocked with a warning because another component requires it.
 3. Try to add `TargetReporter` again.
 The second instance should be refused.
 4. Try to assign an empty GameObject to **Target**.
 The reference should remain unchanged because the object has no `MeshRenderer`.
 5. Assign the Cube and the Reporter Rigidbody, set Speed to `6`, save, leave and re-open the scene, and confirm all three authored values remain.